South Coast Community College Complaints Procedure

 South Coast Community College is committed to providing students with a positive experience when interacting with college staff and undertaking learning.
 Occasionally students may have concerns regarding this experience or with a particular aspect of their program.
-In the interests of supporting students throughout their learning journey and as a means of ensuring continuous improvement, South Coast Community College has a Complaints Procedure in place and which all students may access.
+In the interests of supporting students throughout their learning journey and as a means of ensuring continuous improvement, South Coast Community College has a Complaints Procedure in place which all students may access.
 The complaint process allows for a fair and equitable resolution of any issues raised in relation to:

 South Coast Community College Complaints Procedure will follow the principles of natural justice and procedural fairness by allowing anyone subject to a decision by South Coast Community College, or anyone who has allegations made against them, to tell their side of the story before a decision is made.
-There is no fee or charge levied for any complaint processed.
+There is no fee or charge levied for any complaint process.
 A student complainant’s enrolment will be maintained during the complaints and appeals procedure.
 The Complaints Procedure is detailed in the Student Handbook available on this website.
 It commences with an approach to the person in question to resolve the issue informally.